 - Any situation that is detrimental to the educational mission and/or interests of the Northcentral Technical College;

-The Student Code of Conduct may be applied to behavior conducted online, via email or other electronic medium.
+The Code of Student Conduct may be applied to behavior conducted online, via email or other electronic medium.
 Students should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
 These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
-Northcentral Technical College does not regularly search for this information but may take action if and when such information is brought to the attention of Northcentral Technical College staff.
-However, most online speech by students not involving Northcentral Technical College networks or technology will be protected as free expression and not subject to this Code, with two notable exceptions:
+Northcentral Technical College does not regularly search for this information but may take action if and when such information is brought to the attention of Northcentral Technical College officials.
+However, most online speech by students not involving College/College networks or technology will be protected as free expression and not subject to this Code, with two notable exceptions:

 - A true threat, defined as “a threat a reasonable person would interpret as a serious expression of intent to inflict bodily harm upon specific individuals”;

 - Speech posted online about the Northcentral Technical College or its community members that causes a significant on-campus disruption.

 The Code of Student Conduct applies to guests of community members whose hosts may be held accountable for the misconduct of their guests.
 The Code may also be applied to resident non-students, campers and high school bridge/extension/partner/dual-credit and continuing education programs by contractual agreements.
 Visitors to and guests of Northcentral Technical College may seek resolution of violations of the Code of Student Conduct committed against them by members of Northcentral Technical College community.

 The Northcentral Technical College Code of Student Conduct is adapted from The NCHERM Group Model Developmental Code of Student Conduct and is used here with permission.